 There is an intuitive recognition among many of the leaders and residents of the Sacramento Valley that these attributes of the region are both unique and linked.
 For the past decade, the leaders in the region have come together through an innovative platform known as RUCS, or the Rural-Urban Connections Strategy.
 The increasing awareness of the value of rural lands and the importance of agriculture as an economic engine for the Sacramento Valley is manifest in the City of Sacramento’s recent designation as “America’s Farm-to-Fork Capital.”

-Through efficient management of its water resources, the Sacramento Valley will continue to provide what’s essential to the region’s future success and prosperity.
+Through efficient management of its water resources, including actions to ensure that all communities have access to safe and reliable drinking water the Sacramento Valley will continue to provide what’s essential to the region’s future success and prosperity.

 |State County||Total Population|